 A wide variety of women access our support services, and we use their input to guide us.
 We are trans-inclusive and child-friendly.
-Some women drop in every week, others for the lunch or grocery programs, others only attend weekend retreats.
-Hopefully you’ll find a fit with what we offer.
-If you don’t, let us know what would be helpful to you.
+Some women drop in every week, others for the lunch or grocery programs, and others only attend weekend retreats.
+Let us know what would be helpful to you.

 If you’re outside the Lower Mainland, we can connect on the phone (call us toll-free at 1.866.692.3001) or via email.
 If you want to find out about our ongoing and special events, check the monthly calendar.

 “I absolutely love coming to retreats.
-It is something I look forward to as a positive woman living in BC” (Member attending a retreat on Bowen Island).
+It is something I look forward to as a positive woman living in BC.” – woman who attended a retreat on Bowen Island

-Weekend retreats are a wonderful opportunity for HIV+ women from across BC to come together for peer support, fun, relaxation and sharing information.
-All costs are covered by PWN, including travel costs for women coming from across the province.
+Weekend retreats are a wonderful opportunity for women living with HIV from across BC to come together for peer support, fun, relaxation and information.
+All costs are covered by PWN, including travel expenses.
 For more information about what happens at a retreat, visit the Weekend Wellness Retreat page.

 Nervous about going for the first time?
 Don’t be.
 Retreats are magic.

 Drop-in hours are Mondays through Thursdays, 11:30 a.m. to 3:30 p.m.
 The drop-in is comfortable and confidential.
-Come in to meet other women, connect with a support worker, or use the free phone and computer.
+Come in to meet other women or use the free phone and computer.
 Check our monthly calendar for special events and for the days we are closed.

 The grocery is run in partnership with AIDS Vancouver.
 Regular grocery clients of AIDS Vancouver who are also PWN members can pick up groceries from us.
 Contact us if you’d like to pick up your food at PWN.